floesche/FlyFlix/README.md

 ## Architecture

 FlyFlix is a web application that runs in most modern web browsers.
 While the server component is written in python-3 and requires a computer to run, the client is implemented in JavaScript inside an HTML website.
 Browsers that access the server receive the client code as part of the website.
 Through a bidirectional communication server and client exchange status information.
 Consequently, several clients can connect to the same server.
+The communication between client and server uses the low-latency library [Socket.IO](https://socket.io/), technology build around the [WebSocket protocol](https://en.wikipedia.org/wiki/WebSocket), for bidirectional communication.

 ### Server